KittenzExe/YarnModpack/README.md

 **Setup** - Select either the .zip or .mrpack file and import that into your prefered Minecraft Launcher

-**Updating** - If your launcher doesn't have an option to update mods, you can download the [latest release](https://github.com/KittenzExe/YarnModpack/releases).
+**Updating** - If your launcher doesn't have an option to use packwiz, you can download the [latest release](https://github.com/KittenzExe/YarnModpack/releases).
 (Weekly updates)

 ## 🧵 Have fun!